dhjsh88/fpga-fc-accelerator/docs/debugging_story.md

 ```

 followed by a bit-exact match against the software golden reference, and load
-time of 42.4 µs — consistent with theory (4,096 words x 10 ns/clk ≈ 41 µs,
+time of 42.4 µs — within 3.6% of the 40.96 µs ideal streaming time,
-i.e., one word per clock with no dead cycles).
+consistent with near-one-word-per-cycle delivery after fixed setup overhead.

 ## Secondary lesson: instrumentation cost